chelsie-wei/color-block-manipulator/README.md

 Smach for high level state machine

 ## Acknowledgements
+Robotics teaching lab staff for robot and rosbridge documentations <3
 The camera publisher is implemented by hand.
 Color recognition is inspired by this repository on Github.